bentoml/BentoML/docs/source/guides/migration.rst

 Test Services
 ~~~~~~~~~~~~~

-To improve development agility, BentoML version 1.0.0 added the capability to test the service in development before
+To improve development agility, BentoML version 1.0.0 adds the capability to test the service in development before
 saving.
-Executing the :code:`bentoml serve` command will bring up an API server to rapid development iterations.
+Executing the :code:`bentoml serve` command will bring up an API server for rapid development iterations.
 The
 :code:`--reload` option allows the development API server to reload upon every change of the service module.

 .. code-block:: bash